Review

 Posted in Review

-We need confidence and courage to grab an opportunity and run with it, to persevere and not lose faith takes guts.“A ship is always safe at the shore; but that is NOT what it is built for.
-Right ― Albert Einstein.
-People are fascinating and if you’re a little more aware and have an...
+We need confidence and courage to seize an opportunity and run with it; persevering and not losing faith takes guts.
+“A ship is always safe at the shore, but that is NOT what it is built for.” — Albert Einstein.
+People are fascinating, and if you’re a little more aware and have an...

 The Melting Pot